fred1895/chess-system-java/README.md

 # chess-system-java
-A Chess gamae system made with Java.
+A Chess game system made with Java.